Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also reports its own commitment to the UN Food and Agriculture Organization's Voluntary Guidelines on the Responsible Governance of Tenure.
+The company also reports its commitment to the UN Food and Agriculture Organisation's Voluntary Guidelines on the Responsible Governance of Tenure, Fisheries and Forests in the Context of National Food Security.

 • Y